Fearfully-M/STRNewsApp/README.md

 Performance:

-    Using a cloud-based Hugging Face API results in slow loading times, especially on the YouTube page, where transcript summarization can take up to a minute.
+    Using a cloud-based Hugging Face API results in slow loading times, especially on the YouTube page, where transcript summarization can several minutes depending on video transcipt size and the user's computer's GPU and CPU performance.

 ## Future Plans

 - Web Scraping: Incorporate web scraping for trending news stories.
-- Trending News App: Streamline the application to focus on trending news rather than summarization, making it faster and more versatile.
+- Trending News App: Streamline the application to focus on trending news rather than summarization, making it faster, more versatile, and more pragmatic for the average user.
 - CLI Tool: Adapt the project into a command-line tool for personal use.

+## Reflections and Gratitude

 This project has been a significant learning experience, and I’m proud of what I’ve accomplished.
 Despite its limitations, it’s a functional application that tackles real-world challenges and demonstrates growth in API integration and deployment.
+Before doing the project I was completely mystified by how API's worked, how to deploy a web application online, how Figma worked, and didn't even know there were tier plans for APIs.

+Thank you everyone who made CS50 and CS50X possible.
+I know you hear it all the time but it's trully amazing that an education like this is available for free, on the internet, and can be accessed from anywhere.
+I always find it important to not become complacent in appreciating opprotunities like this because it can be easy to not realize how good most of us have things now and many, many people are never presented opprotunites like this and much less even take advantage of them.
+Thank you